 While it is clearly in the best interest of everyone involved that schools track students experiencing homelessness, most school SISs don't include enough information about these at-risk students.
 For one, students experiencing homelessness are often reluctant to disclose their living situation for fear of embarrassment.
 These students keep their homelessness a secret, and educators are often hesitant to avoid being intrusive.

 Additionally, the parents of students experiencing homelessness may have difficulty properly communicating with schools.
 Some are not proficient in English or may not have access to online forms.
 This makes it difficult to track student homelessness, as the information doesn't make it into the records.

-In many schools, this task is handled by a single staff member assigned the role of the District Homeless Liaison.
+In many schools, tracking students experiencing homelessness is handled by a single staff member assigned the role of the District Homeless Liaison.
 Further compounding the issue is that this staff member is often adding these duties to their current role.
 A teacher or administrator already fully occupied with teaching or running other programs must single-handedly keep track of and attempt to provide appropriate services to students experiencing homelessness.

-With the Homeless Information Management System for Students (HIMSS), schools and districts are provided with a data management system that helps homeless liaisons identify gaps in health and education services offered and carry out their responsibilities.
-With this software, liaisons are relieved of the burden of having to research ESSA and M-V Act requirements on their own and have a system to track information that their SIS system doesn't.
+With the Homeless Information Management System for Students (HIMSS), schools and districts have a data management system that helps homeless liaisons identify gaps in health and education services.
+With this software, liaisons are relieved of having to research ESSA and M-V Act requirements independently and have a system to track information that their SIS system doesn't.

-Additionally, HIMSS automatic emails go out to all stakeholders when a students' homeless status is confirmed.
+Additionally, HIMSS automatic emails go out to all stakeholders when a student's homeless status is confirmed.
 This helps ensure faster and more accurate tracking of students experiencing homelessness.

-By ensuring faculty have accurate information at their disposal and that the parents of youth experiencing homelessness are better able to communicate, HIMSS helps schools properly track students once identified as experiencing homelessness to ensure their students have access to the resources they need.
+By ensuring faculty have accurate information and that the parents of youth experiencing homelessness can better communicate, HIMSS helps schools properly track students once they are identified as experiencing homelessness to ensure they have access to the resources they need.
 Find out how HIMSS can help your district by scheduling a demonstration.